 Staff are trained and equipped with strategies to promote British Values.
 We will be flexible enough to adapt our teaching approaches to address specific issues so as to become even more relevant to the current issues of extremism and radicalisation.

-In doing so, we will apply the "key ingredients" for success as set out in the table in Appendix 2 and we will apply the methodologies set out in that document following the three broad categories of:
+In doing so, we will apply the "key ingredients" for success and we will apply the methodologies following the three broad categories of:

-- Making a connection with young people through good teaching and child-centred approach; - Facilitation a "safe space" for dialogue; - Equipping our students with the appropriate skills, knowledge, understanding and awareness for resilience.
+- Making a connections with young people through good teaching and child-centred approach; - Facilitation a "safe space" for dialogue; - Equipping our students with the appropriate skills, knowledge, understanding and awareness for resilience.